FloWi/content-flowi.github.io/content/posts/adventofcode-2020-day-20.md

 description = "The task is to assemble an image from different 10x10 tiles.
-The tiles themselves can be flipped and rotated." showFullContent = false image_folder = "/adventofcode/2020/day20/"
+The tiles themselves can be flipped and rotated." showFullContent = false image_folder = "/adventofcode/2020/day20/" aliases = [ "/adventofcode/2020/day20" ] # alias must not end with a /

 +++

 # day 20